josheinstein/wow-baastaardmounts/README.md

     /SetMount Archmage's Prismatic Disc

-You can also set a zone for the entire "continent" that you're presently in.
+You can also set a mount for the entire "continent" that you're presently in.

 	/SetContinentMount Arcanist's Manasaber